Under Debt Review? Know Your Rights?

 Talk to your debt counsellor.
 Be honest about your debt concerns.
 The goal of the debt review process is to have a new finalised payment plan approved by the creditors so you can start paying off your debt as scheduled in the plan.

 Resume payments once finalised and agreed.
 The debt counsellor will negotiate a monthly affordable repayment.
 Once the instalments are agreed upon, you can immediately resume paying up.
 The monthly payments are mandatory, and you have to carry them through; otherwise, you are placing the entire debt review agreement at risk!

 Stick with the debt review process.
 Focus on paying the instalments under debt review and get yourself closer to being debt-free.
 A good reason to pull through and complete a debt review is to maintain a favourable credit record.
 Debt review does not stay permanently on your credit record.
 When all the agreed instalments are fully paid up, the debt review is removed from your profile.

 Take control of your financial future.
 Take advantage of the debt review opportunity to get yourself closer to being debt-free.
-As an employee receiving a salary and incurring minimum or no debt, you will reduce the financial pressure and be able to use a more significant proportion of disposable income as you see fit for savings, investments, travel, education etc.
+As an employee receiving a salary and incurring minimum or no debt, you will reduce the financial pressure for a loan under debt review and be able to use a more significant proportion of disposable income as you see fit for savings, investments, travel, education etc.